 Happy Friday everyone!
 This weekend looks like its going to be very hot with a lot of humidity…I hope you have an air conditioner.
 Although, we focus on kitchen and bathroom renovations, I could not let these air conditioning tips go unread.
-Probably the easiest and most important tip is to make sure you change the filter…but please read-on and use these tips to save the life of your A/C and your money!!
+Probably the easiest and most important tip is to make sure you change the filter…but please read-on and use these air conditioning tips and save your money!!

 Keeping your AC in shape will help you stay cool and save dough